Bipolar Disorder Treatment

-Also known as manic-depressive illness, bipolar disorder is a mental health disorder that is characterized by extreme and intense shifts in mood, energy, activity levels, and the ability to complete daily tasks.
+Also known as manic-depressive illness, bipolar disorder is a mental health disorder that is characterized by extreme and intense shifts in mood, energy, activity levels, and the inability to complete daily tasks.
 These extreme changes in mood are known as manic (high energy) and depressive (low energy) episodes.
 Some patients may also experience less severe manic periods, which are known as hypomanic episodes.

 At Montana Psychiatry and Brain Health Center, we offer innovative, cutting-edge treatments for many mental health conditions.
 Our medical personnel are experts in the specialized approaches they take.
 Contact us today to schedule a consultation appointment and find out how we can help you be well.